Ask more from your rebrand

 When you decide your marketing message needs to be freshened and possibly changed, look to rebrand at the same time.
 The reason you should do this is because most brands are created as a result of what the company believed was the most important thing it could say about itself or its product.
 This was the wrong strategy then and it is still wrong today.

-Your brand (logo, theme and promise) should be graphically designed to align itself with the target audience’s precepts.
+Your brand (logo, theme and promise) and any rebrand should be graphically designed to align itself with the target audience’s precepts.
 When they feel your brand emotionally, they should be faced with a proposition.
 It needs them to see that not considering your brand is in opposition to the values they believe to be important about themselves.

 In this way, they are faced with a simple choice.
 Am I who I believe to be or am I just pretending?
 The value of your brand must be measured against this goal.
 Think about how powerful your brand marketing message would be if your advertising had this kind of BRAND power?